Advice firms are investing in technology, but adoption isn’t keeping up

 This is article 4 in our 6-part series which explores the operational challenges shaping growth for wealth management firms across the UK.
 Developed from our work alongside ambitious firms, it brings together key themes, pressures, and priorities we’re seeing across the market.

-For most firms, deciding which technology partner to work with tends to follow a logical approach.
-A firm migrates to a different back office system, launches a new platform, or invests in a new client app because the capability is there, and the business case makes sense.
+Most firms take a logical approach when choosing technology.
+A firm migrates to a different back office system, launches a new platform, or invests in a new client app because it looks right on paper.
 The harder questions come afterwards.
 Does it become part of how advisers and support teams actually work, and will they use it?

 That gap between rollout and real usage is not limited to financial services.
-The UK Government’s Technology Adoption Review found that the UK ranked fifth in the Global Innovation Index 2024, but only twelfth for knowledge diffusion.¹ In other words, acquiring or developing technology is not the same as utilising it across an organisation.
+The UK Government’s Technology Adoption Review found that the UK ranked fifth in the Global Innovation Index 2024, but only twelfth for knowledge diffusion.¹ In other words, acquiring or developing technology is not the same as using it properly across the business.

-Adoption weakens when the system sits outside the workflow
+Adoption drops when the system sits outside day-to-day work

 Most firms do not struggle with adoption because teams are resistant for the sake of it.
 The issue is usually more practical than that.